 All people (120 persons), who have come to the Republic from Ukraine, were placed in medical institutions of the DPR and were obligated observed for at least 14 days (free).
-They were tested for presence of coronavirus infection.
+They were tested for the presence of coronavirus infection.

 Unfortunately, a similar Ukrainian position became a system in solving humanitarian and other issues.
-This fact was confirmed during the regular round of negotiations of the Minsk Trilateral Contact Group (TCG) on Donbas, which was on 8 July in the format of videoconference.
+This fact was confirmed during the regular round of negotiations of the Minsk Contact Group on Donbas, which was on 8 July in the format of the videoconference.
 Despite the several steps, the dialogue is still difficult to call effective.
 The parties reached agreement on content in Article 2 and Article 3 of the Donbas special status law, harmonized 13 locations (of the proposed 20) for holding mine actions activities, also there is a progress in introducing amendments to the Framework decision on distinguishing forces and means.

 However, the Ukrainian position shirks from the discussing key topics such as “procedural rehabilitation” people, who have been earlier detained; the draft of the acceptance of amendments, which consolidate the special status of Donbas in the Constitution of Ukraine; adoption and signature additional measures for control over the present ceasefire.
-Nevertheless, mentioned tasks are envisaged by agenda, with which all negotiators are learned in advance.
+Nevertheless, the mentioned tasks are envisaged by the agenda, with which all negotiators are learned in advance.

 It should be mentioned, in spite of the political, economic difficulties and tense military situation, the Republic transfers forces and means for solving significant socially important problems.
-Particularly, in five months 2020 (January-May) salary level is gradually increasing.
+Particularly, in five months of 2020 (January-May) salary level is gradually increasing.
 According to the analysis by the Ministry of economic development of the DPR, republican staff member’s salary has been increased by 26,7%, compared with the same period of the last year and amounted to 14 997 rubles.
 Moreover, the greatest growth (1,7 times) was noted in the spheres of education, healthcare and provision of social assistance, creativity, art and entertainment, functioning of libraries, archives, museums and other cultural institutions.

-The state pays special attention to the issues of supporting youth, motherhood and childhood, strengthening the institution of family.
+The state pays special attention to the issues of supporting youth, motherhood and childhood, strengthening the institution of the family.
 On 8 July in the Day of family, love and loyalty, Head of the Republic Denis Pushilin gave insignias “For merits in child-rearing” to the parents with multiple children from Donetsk, Makeyevka and Noviy Svet of Starobeshevo area.
-Total number of awarded families was five.
-The ceremony was in unofficial atmosphere in the Lenin Komsomol recreation park.
+The total number of awarded families was five.
+The ceremony was in the unofficial atmosphere in the Lenin Komsomol recreation park.
 Married couples, living in a marriage 50 years and more, also were invited.

-During the event Denis Pushilin announced important news, concerning the act of curfew in the DPR.
+During the event, Denis Pushilin announced important news, concerning the act of curfew in the DPR.
 It should be reminded that the time of curfew is reduced from 3 July to 30 September in the built-up area Sedovo in Novoazovsk area (the curfew is installed from 12 a.m. to 4 a.m.).
 According to the statement of Head of the State, if the situation remains stable, the authorities will consider the issue of the complete cancellation of the curfew in this settlement for the summer period.
 Furthermore, the issue of declining of the curfew in the Republic is in the final stage.

 Since the beginning of 2020, the Ombudsman received 3,042 complaints.